ehan03/Investment-Capital-Stock-Analysis/Final_Project.md

     ## Multiple R-squared:  0.9976, Adjusted R-squared:  0.9961
     ## F-statistic: 636.3 on 143 and 216 DF,  p-value: < 2.2e-16

-*(Check R Markdown for the results of the final model when calling summary().
-We decided to not display the summary information, as the output is about 6 pages in length due to the high number of individual levels of Country.Name) In addition to the aforementioned years, the other coefficients that are statistically significant (alpha = 0.05) are Central African Republic (significant positive coefficient of 31.72002), Guinea (positive coefficient of 6.83414), Mauritania (positive coefficient of 6.40368), Paraguay (strong negative coefficient of -8.15790), St. Kitts and Nevis (negative coefficient of -7.17588).
+*In addition to the aforementioned years, the other coefficients that are statistically significant (alpha = 0.05) are Central African Republic (significant positive coefficient of 31.72002), Guinea (positive coefficient of 6.83414), Mauritania (positive coefficient of 6.40368), Paraguay (strong negative coefficient of -8.15790), St. Kitts and Nevis (negative coefficient of -7.17588).
 In other words, being in Central African Republic, Guinea, and Mauritania increases 2013 capital stock value and being in Paraguay and St. Kitts and Nevis decreases 2013 capital stock value.
 The years 1995, 1999, 2002, and 2011 have negative coefficients, while 1996, 2003, and 2012 have positive coefficients.
 The most significant positive coefficient for years is 2012 (1.81176).
 Our final model results appear to be strong.
 The Adjusted R-squared is 0.9961, which means that 99.61% of the variations in our response variables can be explained by the variance in our indicators.
 We decided to not transform the country name as it is a categorical variable.
 Furthermore, transforming only some of the years would not make any sense.*

 ``` r
 myResPlots2(glm)